fxn/sudoku/README.md

-This is a fairly simple Sudoku solver written in C. And exercise in bactracking I did back in 2005 to cheat in a contest of a newspaper.
+This is a fairly simple Sudoku solver written in C. An exercise in bactracking I did back in 2005 to cheat in a contest of a newspaper.
 They published a daily Sudoku, and you had to send the solution to win something I have forgotten.
 Come on, who wants to solve a Sudoku when you can solve them all, uh?

 The backtracking loop is compact, it is kind of generic to many backtracking problems I believe.

-Cells are integers.
-Rows, columns, and the nine sub-squares maintain some bit masks that allows the program to check stuff using bitwise operators.
-That proved to be a fast approach compared to other options.
+Cells store integers, but there are extra containers for rows, columns, and the nine sub-squares that maintain some bit masks.
+They allow the program to check stuff using bitwise operators, which proved to be a fast approach compared to other options.

 Other than that, the program is not very smart, just brute force backtracking with the obvious optimizations.